Understanding the Cost of Rough Electrical Wiring

 Photo of roughing in electrical wiring by Mike and Valerie/Flickr.

 Rough electrical wiring cost can depend on a number of factors including the type of wiring, the region, and size of a structure.
-Electricians usually provide estimates and charge by the square foot, and it is a good idea to get estimates from several firms to get an idea of the range of costs in a given area.
-For people who plan on doing their own rough electrical wiring, cost considerations include not just the expense of the materials but also the labor, and it is a good idea to determine if a licensed electrician needs to plan, supervise, or perform the work in order to satisfy the requirements of the building code.
+Electricians usually provide estimates and charge by the square foot.
+We recommend obtaining estimates from several firms to get an idea of the range of costs in a given area.
+For people who plan on doing their own DIY rough electrical wiring, cost considerations include not just the expense of the materials but also the labor; it's also important to determine whether a licensed electrician needs to plan, supervise, or perform the work in order to satisfy the requirements of the building code.

-The rough electrical wiring is the work done before insulation and drywall are installed in new construction or remodels.
+Rough electrical wiring is the work done before insulation and drywall are installed in new construction or remodels.
 An electrician installs cable in the walls, running it to boxes where outlets and switches will eventually be housed.
 Electricians can also run cable to the sites of future fixtures, along with setting up for fixtures that will require special voltages, like washing machines, dryers, stoves, and similar appliances.
-The work involves some skilled labor along with comfort with electricity, and must be done properly because bad rough electrical wiring can pose serious risks.
+The work involves some skilled labor as well as comfort with electricity, and must be done properly because bad rough electrical wiring can pose serious risks.

 One factor that can affect cost is the type of boxes and wiring installed, because higher-quality components can raise the rough electrical wiring cost.
 In some cases, building codes require the use of specific components, and this will need to be factored into any cost estimate.
 The larger the structure, the more expensive the rough electrical wiring can get, especially in structures with complex wiring needs; a business, for example, may be more expensive.